wking-io/Fluture/README.md

 Logical or for Futures.

-Returns a new Future which either resolves with the first resolutation value, or rejects with the last rejection value once and if both Futures reject.
+Returns a new Future which either resolves with the first resolution value, or rejects with the last rejection value once and if both Futures reject.

 This behaves analogues to how JavaScript's or operator does, except both